Lottery System 2/31: A Probability Study

 Methods Used To Analyse The EZ2 Draw Results

 The methodology in analysing the EZ2 draw results is simple arithmetic.
 A simple counting is used to calculate the recurrence or frequency of events, e.g. winning frequency of each number.
 To get the percentage, you simply divide a number from a larger number, e.g. the ratio of odd and even to winning numbers.
 Perhaps, the most complex formula used are figuring out the ideal sample size and the probability of winning the EZ2 lotto based on all possible combinations.
-These calculations, however, need not be done repeatedly for the reason that the results will remain unchanged.
+These calculations, however, need not be done repeatedly for the reason that the results remain unchanged.

 In the worksheet or tool that you can download on Google Sheets, the formulas are more complicated.
 However, you need not worry about these formulas because they were already done for you.